Welcome to the Exhibits and Collections section. The Society owns thousands of artifacts, including clothing and textiles, works of art and tools.

 Reproductions of Lawrence B. Robbins’s sketches of Harwich circa 1930, done as a project under the WPA during the Great Depression.

-• A Captain’s Parlor: How Harwich’s wealthy lived
+A Captain’s Parlor: How Harwich’s Wealthy Lived

-Our Permanent Exhibits
+Our Permanent Exhibit

 The Harwich Historical Society at Brooks Academy Museum features Cape Cod’s largest exhibit dedicated to growing the first commercial crop of cranberries in the nation, and still today produces the finest cranberries on earth in its bogs.